dhawan98/Post-Processing-of-Image-Segmentation-using-CRF/README.md

 # Post-Processing-of-Image-Segmentation-using-CRF
 Text me if you want to read more about Conditional Random Fields.
-I have published a paper regarding it that could help.

 https://ieeexplore.ieee.org/document/8991232
 Please refer iff you use this rep.